FREQUENTLY ASKED QUESTIONS

 4. What kind of equipment warranty do you offer?

-ISM’s equipment warranty is 1 year.
-For details, please visit the following page: https://www.sonomechanics.com/terms-and-conditions/
+ISM’s ultrasonic processors warranty is 1 year.
+For details on what is covered under warranty, please visit the following page: https://www.sonomechanics.com/terms-and-conditions/

 5. Do you deliver to other countries besides the U.S.?